You Can Stop Searching: These Are the 8 Best Croissants in Paris

 Croissants make the perfect on-the-go snack when you’re busy trekking around Paris!

-Le Boulangerie de La Tour
+Le Boulanger de La Tour

 A perennial favorite among our Devour staff, Le Boulangerie de La Tour creates masterful croissants.
 Thanks to flour sourced from the nearby towns of Chars and Brasseuil, along with high-quality butter, these bites have that crunchy golden exterior we dream about for weeks.
 If you’re lucky enough to be in Paris, make sure to swing by their bakery to pick up a bite of croissant heaven.